 From the 1st of December to the end of semester we enjoyed many festivities at the Library!
-In the School Resources Centre we hid pictures of our favourite children’s books under the presents on our Christmas tree, and displayed some of our wonderfully festive and wintery CF and YF books… Our #Christmas display is up … More Recap: Christmas Countdown at the Library!
+In the School Resources Centre we hid pictures of our favourite children’s books under the presents on our Christmas tree, and displayed some of our wonderfully festive and wintery CF and YF books… View this post on Instagram … More Recap: Christmas Countdown at the Library!

 It is the last week of term before Christmas and so to see us on our way, here are some rather interesting literary facts with a Christmassy theme!
 Harper Lee’s Christmas Present Harper Lee met Truman Capote when they were five years old and living next door to each other in Monroeville, Alabama.
 They became very close. … More Have Yourself a Literary Christmas

 When life at the university gets busy, and the reading lists and assignment deadlines start piling up, we could all use a helping hand.
 Assistive Technology is generally defined as any technology that supports a person in their learning or daily life.
 It can be a piece of software, an electronic gadget which helps with … More Assistive Technology in the Library

 It is almost the end of another NaNoWriMo but for those writers amongst you who have chosen this year as your first time to participate in it, hopefully it will be just the beginning of a long lasting hobby or career in writing.
 To help spur you on beyond November here are a small selection … More Writers: their havens and routines